 - 6 cups peeled, thinly sliced apples (about 6 medium apples)

-- 1 tbsp lemon juice
+- 1 tablespoon lemon juice

-- 1 tbsp pure maple syrup (optional)
+- 1 tablespoon pure maple syrup

-- 2 tbsp arrowroot flour
+- 2 tablespoons arrowroot flour

-- 1 ½ teaspoon cinnamon
+- 1 ½ teaspoons cinnamon

 - ⅛ teaspoon nutmeg